EytanKats/med_ssl_3d/project.md

      - Both **DINO** and **iBOT** losses now converge more steadily, though overall convergence is slower.
      - After roughly **170 k steps**, the iBOT loss begins to **increase again**.
      - This late-stage rise may stem from the **teacher–student gap widening** as teacher updates slow (high momentum) combined with **limited data**, leaving the teacher insufficiently strong to guide the student effectively.

+### 🦖 Using the DINOReg Approach for Zero-Shot Registration

+- **Overview of the DINOReg approach**:
+  - The outputs of the pre-trained model for both moving and fixed images are concatenated.
+  - A dimensionality reduction method (e.g., PCA) is applied to reduce the number of features (e.g., to 12).
+  - The features of the moving and fixed images are reshaped and resized to match the original image dimensions.
+  - The **ConvexAdam** algorithm is applied to the resulting feature maps to obtain the deformation field.

+- **Key considerations**:
+  - The accuracy of the deformation is highly dependent on the resolution of the feature maps produced by the model.
+  - When the output resolution is low, precise image alignment is difficult.
+For instance, patch sizes of 14 or 16 often result in suboptimal performance.

+- **Limitations and workaround**:
+  - A common solution (used in the original DINOReg) is to upsample the image before feeding it into the model.
+  - However, this approach significantly increases memory consumption and does not scale well.

+- **Suggested improvement**:
+  - Employ the **SegFormer architecture**, which computes attention across multiscale volumetric features.
+  - It uses a lightweight all-MLP decoder to efficiently aggregate local and global attention, enabling the generation of effective dense feature representations.